 Choosing the right font for your design is important.
 It is better to choose a simple font that is easy to read than to use a more “designy” font that is harder to read, although it may be pretty.
 The font size is another important consideration to make.
 There is only so much space on your envelope, so sometimes you will end up with a balance of trying to fit everything on your envelope while also having the font large enough to read.
 You need to keep in mind those who have a hard time seeing when choosing font size.
 Try not to use a font any smaller than 8 or 9 point.
 Also, keep in mind that some fonts are smaller, so the font size should be set even higher for those.

 Be sure to read over your envelope carefully once you are done writing your text.
 Check and recheck for any typing errors.
-Sometimes they are easy for you to miss, but someone else may see it right away.
-It is a great idea to have a friend read it over for you as well.
+Make sure you triple-check any numbers on your layout.
+A misspelled word is not as bad an error as an incorrect phone number or PO Box number.
+Sometimes errors are easy for you to miss, but someone else may see it right away.
+It is a great idea to have a friend look it over for you as well.

 If you have a church logo to add to your envelope, be sure you use a file that will come out clearly when printed.
 The envelopes print at 300 dpi.
 In order to get your logo to come out at the best possible quality, decide how big you want your logo to appear on your envelope in inches, then multiply that by 300.
 For example, if you want your logo to print at 1.5 inches tall, multiply that by 300, and your logo should be at LEAST 450 pixels tall.